Short bit of calculus.

 Here comes the tricky part.
 What's the mass of the universe?
 Determining this number is quite difficult, but by looking at a large portion of the universe we can determine its density.
 Density times volumes gives us mass.
 Looking out from our vantage point in the Milky Way, we can see equally well in nearly all directions.
 (The Milky Way is rather congested, which prevents us from seeing those portions of the universe lying along its plane, but this doesn't hurt things much.)
 The locus of all points equidistant from a fixed point generates a sphere in space.
 Multiplying the density of the observable universe times the volume of the sphere that contains it gives us its mass.

 Anything greater than this density will resist the expansion of space.
 You and I and everything we see in our ordinary lives has a density much greater than this and will retain its shape and size for as long as all other things remain constant.
-People and other animals have a density about the same as water — 103 kg/m3.
+People and other animals have a density about the same as water — 103 kg/m3 or 30 orders of magnitude larger than the critical density.

 Looking at the universe as a whole, however, the situation is somewhat different.
-Given that most of the universe is hydrogen and that the mass of one hydrogen atom is 1.67 x10−27 kg, this corresponds to a density of a half dozen hydrogen atoms per cubic meter.
+Given that most of the universe is hydrogen and that the mass of one hydrogen atom is 1.67 × 10−27 kg, this corresponds to a density of a half dozen hydrogen atoms per cubic meter.

 The Hubble constant appears not to be constant.
-Recent observations from the Wilkinson Microwave Anisotropy Probe — the same spacecraft responsible for the current best value of the Hubble constant — show that the rate of expansion of the universe is increasing.
+Observations first made in 1998 show that the rate of expansion of the universe is increasing.
 If the universe began with a big bang 13.8 billion years ago it just might end with a big rip, 20 billion years in the future.
 The reason is that there's more to the universe than meets the eye.
 Much more.

 What you see isn't what you get.